aws-samples/cfn101-workshop/workshop/content/40-cloudformation-features/500-lab-05-outputs.md

 ---

 _Outputs_ enable us to get access to information about resources within a stack.
-For example, you can output an EC2 instance Public DNS name once is created.
+For example, you can output an EC2 instance's Public DNS name once it is created.

 Furthermore, output values can be imported into other stacks.
-This is known as cross-stack references.
+These are known as cross-stack references.
-(You will see this in action once we get to _Nested Stacks_ lab.)
+(You will see this in action once we get to the _Nested Stacks_ lab.)

 ##### YAML Syntax:
 The _Outputs_ section consists of the key name `Outputs`, followed by a colon.